RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 And of course, most of them don't even work properly.
 It took me nearly an entire day did get Ruby working correctly in Windows, and then another day messing with Python and learning to [use it in Windows](https://docs.python.org/3/using/windows.html).

 I can't even find a terminal that works somewhat sanely.
 Powershell is limited, and the bash alternatives are all slow or strangely missing common tools.
+Forget even trying to get my preferred shell ([fish](https://fishshell.com)) running.

 Even doing something as simple as downloading [Visual Studio](https://visualstudio.microsoft.com/) and attempting to compile the [VST3 SDK examples](https://www.steinberg.net/en/company/technologies/vst3.html) didn't work correctly.
 In fact even Microsoft's own examples for C# and C++ did not work correctly!